 Truck accidents are worse than most other forms of an accident a person can face.
 The sheer size and weight of the vehicle mean that when it impacts something smaller, the damage is far more extensive and catastrophic.
-It also generally means that the victim is dealing with big companies who are going to go to lengths to avoid fault and paying out.
+It also generally means that the person is dealing with big companies who are going to go to lengths to avoid fault and paying out.
 As such, understanding how to prove fault is essential to receiving compensation for injuries and loss.
 Learn the elements that go into determining fault in a commercial incident, and how a truck accident lawyer can help your case.

 Truck Accidents By The Numbers